 Compensation planning lives in the gray area between art and science.
-Companies are tasked with striking a balance between competitive strategy, operating objectives, and employee needs.
-As part of the planning process, companies often administer a once or twice per year compensation cycle, which covers compensation adjustments such as merit increases or bonus award payouts.
+Companies are tasked with balancing competitive strategies, operational goals, and what their employees truly need.
+As part of this adventure, many companies settle into the rhythm of a once or twice per year compensation cycle.
+This cycle covers all sorts of adjustments, like merit increases and bonus payouts, with the aim of keeping everyone feeling appropriately valued.

-Companies typically lean into one of the following three ideologies: merit-based pay, internal equity, and competitive pay.
+Companies typically lean into one of the following three compensation ideologies: merit-based pay, internal equity, and competitive pay.
+A balanced compensation philosophy requires all three, but they may not all be weighted equally, and that’s okay.

 Relying solely on one ideology can lead to inconsistent and non-competitive practices.
-Consider all three to inform a scalable and incentivizing approach to compensation.
+Consider using a mix of all three to create a compensation plan that’s fair, flexible and keeps everyone motivated.

-If employees feel that they are paid fairly and competitively, then the company has more leeway when it comes to budget limitations.
+Too little?
+Good enough?
+Just right?
+Before doing anything else, figure out how employees view their current compensation.
+This is an important piece of information for determining how much budget to allocate toward the next compensation cycle.
+If employees feel that they are paid fairly and competitively, then the company has more leeway.
 When starting off from a positive employee perspective, a company can work more closely in the confines of their budget knowing that employees feel properly compensated.

 If budget constraints are a concern, companies can consider prioritizing increases based on tenure, department, performance, etc. to ensure the limited resources are targeting the correct individuals.

-One-time bonuses can also be utilized when budget is limited - employees still receive monetary recognition for their contribution, but the company is not required to increase cost on an ongoing basis.
+One-time bonuses are a great tool to use when the budget is limited—employees still receive monetary recognition for their contribution, but the company is not required to increase cost on an ongoing basis.

 Small adjustments to eligibility can have big impacts.
 You may need to adjust a few levers to ensure you’re staying within budget, while still prioritizing retention of top talent.

-As an example of a tenure adjustment, reference the employee’s last increase date and start date so that anybody with an increase within the last year will not get another one.
+Example of a tenure adjustment: Reference the employee’s last increase date and start date so that anybody with an increase within the last year will not get another one.

-As an example of a department adjustment, make certain departments ineligible for increases and focus budget towards the most competitive/hardest-to-hire roles.
+Example of a department adjustment: Make certain departments ineligible for increases and focus budget towards the most competitive/hardest-to-hire roles.

-As an example of a performance adjustment, decrease the raise % that lower performers get in your merit matrix (see example above) so that employees who are performing below average do not get any increase.
+Example of a performance adjustment: Decrease the raise % that lower performers get in your merit matrix (see example above) so that employees who are performing below average do not get any increase.

-Another balance companies need to strike is who to include in a review process.
+Another balance companies need to strike is who to include in the decision-making process.

 The goal is to incorporate feedback from managers who are more in tune with what is needed for employee retention, while ensuring company-wide compensation is changing in a way that is equitable and scalable.